 The Strathclyde Pension Fund provides benefits based on final pensionable salary for employees of local government and some other institutions.
-It is not possible to identify each institution's share of the underlying assets and liabilities of the scheme and hence contributions to the scheme are accounted for as if it were a defined contribution scheme.
+Under FRS 17, which becomes fully effective for the University in the year ended 31 July 2006, the defined benefits scheme continues to be accounted for as a multi employer scheme, as the University is unable to identify its share of the underlying assets and liabilities of the scheme and hence contributions to the scheme are accounted for as if it were a defined contribution scheme.
 The cost recognised within the surplus for the year in the income and expenditure account is equal to the contributions payable to the scheme for the year.